osg-htc/docs/docs/other/troubleshooting-gratia.md

 ```

-Do those names match the names that you registered with OIM?
+Do those names match the names that you registered with OSG Topology?
 If not, edit the names, and rerun "osg-configure -c".

 Did the site name change?
 -------------------------